lkuenemann/lkuenemann/_posts/2020-08-26-flower-classification-on-kaggle.md

 Before anything else, it is always a good idea to take a look at the resources available, namely the dataset.

-I tried working on a data visualization code, but quickly switched to looking at what the community had already made available.
+I tried working on some data visualization code, but quickly switched to looking at what the community had already made available.
 The strength of Kaggle is to allow for open collaboration and mutual learning, especially on training oriented competitions.

 I decided to use [this code](eda-notebook) made available by user DimitreOliveira with beautifully made data displays.